-You can manage users and groups using the Users and Groups administration application.
-To find this application, click Session Indicator - System Settings • User Accounts.

-To adjust the user settings, first click the Unlock button and enter your password to unlock the user settings.
+If the account you are using is an administrator account, you can manage users and groups using the Users and Groups administration application.
+To find this application, click Session Indicator • System Settings... • User Accounts.
+Then click the Unlock button and enter your password to unlock the user settings.
 Next, select the user that you want to modify from the list.
 Then click on the element that you want to change.